johnbrumley/desma158/day-7b.md

 ![](window.gif)

-# Choosing some ideas
+# Narrowing down

 Each person gets ***Three votes***

 ![](assets/start-line.gif)
-## Take a few minutes to read the ideas and add a star ✰ on your favorite ideas.
+## Read through the ideas.
+Draw a star ✰ on your favorite ones.

 ![](assets/start-line.gif)

+We'll take the top 4-5 ideas to form groups

 # Groups